Bylaws of the Danish Association of Certified Translators and Interpreters (DACTI)

 (2) In pursuing its objects, the Association must strive to:

-3. (1) Persons who operate as self-employed translators and/or interpreters, as the case may be can be admitted as members of the Association with voting rights and eligibility to stand for election as officers of the Association if they meet the following qualification requirements:
+3. (1) Persons who operate as either self-employed translators or self-employed translators and interpreters can be admitted as members of the Association with voting rights and eligibility to stand for election as officers of the Association if they meet the following qualification requirements:

-(ii) examination to qualify as a state-authorised translator and interpreter (in Danish and one foreign language), see the Danish Executive Order of 4 October 1983 on the Examination to Qualify as a State-Authorised Translator and Interpreter held at the Copenhagen Business School and Aarhus School of Business; Unofficial translation – in case of any discrepancy between the original Danish version and the translation, the Danish version prevails.
+- (ii) examination to qualify as a state-authorised translator and interpreter (between Danish and one foreign language), see the Danish Executive Order of 4 October 1983 on the Examination to Qualify as a State-Authorised Translator and Interpreter held at the Copenhagen Business School and Aarhus School of Business; or

-(c) other master’s degree of relevance to the profession of certified translators and interpreters and the passing of the entry test conducted by the Association.
+- (iv) other master’s degree of relevance to the profession of certified translators and interpreters if they pass the admission test conducted by the Association.

 Members of the Association with voting rights and eligibility to stand for election as officers of the Association are entitled to use the designation ‘Member of the Danish Association of Certified Translators and Interpreters’ (in Danish: Medlem af Translatørforeningen) after their names.

-(3) The entry test referred to in subsection (1)(c) comprises written and oral translation and interpreting tests in legal and financial language (both to and from Danish).
-Detailed guidelines for the conduct of entry tests, including the preparation and evaluation of tests, are provided in the guidance on the conduct of entry tests issued by the Executive Committee and in force at any time.
+(3) The admission test referred to in subsection (1)(iii) and (iv) comprises written and, if relevant, oral tests in legal and financial language (both to and from Danish).
+Detailed guidelines for the conduct of admission tests, including the preparation and evaluation of tests, are provided in the guidance on the conduct of admission tests issued by the Executive Committee and in force at any time.
 The guidance is available on the website of the Association.
-The Association reserves the right to refuse any application for membership as a certified translator of a language in which it is deemed impossible in practice by the Association to conduct the entry test.
+The Association reserves the right to refuse any application for membership as a certified translator of a language in which it is deemed impossible in practice by the Association to conduct the admission test.

-(4) Translators and interpreters who possess the qualifications required under subsection (1), but have ceased to operate as self-employed translators and interpreters and are not working as salaried employees can be admitted as non-practising members of the Association without voting rights and eligibility to stand for election.
+(4) Members operating as either self-employed translators or self-employed translators and interpreters who possess the qualifications required under subsection (1), but have ceased to operate as either self-employed translators or self-employed translators and interpreters and are not working as salaried employees, can be admitted as non-practising members of the Association without voting rights and eligibility to stand for election.
 Such non-practising members are not entitled to use the designation ‘Member of the Association of Certified Translators and Interpreters’ after their names.

-(5) Salaried employees who do not operate as self-employed translators and/or interpreters as well as students can be admitted as members on special terms without voting rights and eligibility to stand for election (information membership/student membership).
+(5) Salaried employees who do not operate as either self-employed translators or self-employed translators and interpreters as well as students can be admitted as members on special terms without voting rights and eligibility to stand for election (information membership/student membership).
 Such non-practising members are not entitled to use the designation ‘Member of the Association of Certified Translators and Interpreters’ after their names.

 (7) The Executive Committee may propose candidates for honorary membership.
 Candidates for honorary membership who are not already members of the Association will not acquire voting rights or become eligible to stand for election upon admission as honorary members.
 Any resolution to appoint an honorary member must be passed by at least three-fourths of the votes cast at a General Meeting.
 Honorary members are exempt from the payment of membership fees.